OmniDocLayout: Towards Diverse Document Layout Generation via Coarse-to-Fine LLM Learning: Introduction

-\textbf{(\emph{i}) \textit{Data Scarcity of Diverse Document Layouts.}} The domain bias in existing public datasets poses a critical obstacle to the development of general Document AI.
-Widely-used datasets such as PubLayNet~\citep{zhong2019publaynet} and DocBank~\citep{li2020docbank} offer massive annotations but primarily focus on a single domain—always academic articles with relatively simple Manhattan layouts.
-Although datasets like DocLayNet~\citep{pfitzmann2022doclaynet} and D\textsuperscript{4}LA~\citep{da2023vision} include a variety of document types, many of these (\emph{e.g.}, letter) are no longer commonly seen in modern real-world scenarios, and their data sources are often outdated.
+\textbf{(\emph{i}) \textit{Data Scarcity Across Diverse Document Domains.}} The domain bias in existing public datasets poses a critical obstacle to the development of general Document AI.
+Widely-used datasets such as PubLayNet~\citep{zhong2019publaynet} and DocBank~\citep{li2020docbank} offer massive annotated samples but primarily focus on a single domain—always academic articles with simple Manhattan layouts~(mostly single- or double-column).
+Although datasets like DocLayNet~\citep{pfitzmann2022doclaynet} and D\textsuperscript{4}LA~\citep{da2023vision} include several document types, many of these (\emph{e.g.}, letter) are no longer commonly seen in modern real-world scenarios, and their data sources are often outdated.
 Among existing resources, M\textsuperscript{6}Doc~\citep{cheng2023m6doc} and OmniDocBench~\citep{ouyang2025omnidocbench} stand out as the most valuable datasets to date, as they cover a broader spectrum of contemporary document types, even including highly complex layouts such as newspapers.
-Unfortunately, they contain only a limited number of samples, making them insufficient to support large-scale training.
-Overall, the landscape of publicly accessible document data exhibits a severe long-tail distribution: academic articles are overrepresented, while complicated, non-Manhattan layouts such as textbooks remain drastically underrepresented.
+Unfortunately, they contain only a limited number of samples, making them insufficient to support large-scale training~\citep{wang2025data,wen2025spot}.
+Overall, the landscape of accessible document layouts exhibits a severe long-tail distribution: academic papers and outdated types are overrepresented, whereas recently published, complicated layouts such as textbooks still remain underrepresented.